-Our goal is help new refugee families settle in and become members of our community.
-To achieve this, Open Doors offers the following programs.
+Open Doors for Refugees helps new refugee families settle in and become members of our community.
+To achieve this, we offer the following programs.

 - Skill-Building Program: Helps new arrivals develop new skills in order to become more independent.